lapinek/scripted-decision-logs/README.md

 > In addition, by default, the logs will be outputted with the `logger.error(String log)` method.
 This can be disabled with the `noLoggerError: true` option.

 Optionally, you can enable control of this this functionality with a URL query string parameter `&debug=true|false`.
-This can be enabled by providing the `useDebugParameter` option
+It can be enabled by providing the `useDebugParameter` option

 ## How it works

-The [src/scripted-decision-debugger.js](src/scripted-decision-debugger.js) code contains a function and an example of a caller.
+The [src/scripted-debugger.js](src/scripted-debugger.js) code contains a function and an example of a caller.
 See comments in the function code for the supported options.

 ## How to make it work

-* Copy the code from [src/scripted-decision-debugger.js](src/scripted-decision-debugger.js) and paste it at the bottom of your scripted decision node debugger script.
+* Copy the code from [src/scripted-debugger.js](src/scripted-debugger.js) and paste it at the bottom of your scripted decision node debugger script.
 * In your scripted decision node script, create an array of log messages or choose a single message to be displayed in the browser.
 * Using the provided example, call the `showLogs(Object options)` function and pass in your message(s) as an option.
 * In your authentication journey/tree, add a scripted decision at a place where you want to output some content, and select the debugger script as the Script.
 Add "true" outcome to proceed with.